Open Burn Permits

 Incinerators and Burn Barrels

 Burning in an incinerator is permitted without notification, when all the following conditions have been met, unless a Fire Ban has been imposed by the Chief Fire Official or his/her designate.
-Check newspaper and radio for notifications during dry periods, or telephone the fire department at 498-2460 for information.
+Check https://ek.burnpermits.com/ for the current fire risk level, or telephone the fire department at 498-2460 for information.

 - Use a heavy mesh screen on top of the incinerator – Mesh size should be less than 7 mm (1/4″).